Migrate from Prototool

 's rules are fully configurable, including ignores on a per-directory or per-file basis for every breaking rule or category. -

-Breaking change rules are not a binary proposition - there are different kinds of breaking changes that you may care about.
+Breaking change rules aren't a binary proposition - there are different kinds of breaking changes that you may care about.

 buf